Impact Factor 4.008 | CiteScore 2.6

 · Smart grid telecommunication and computing infrastructure

-· Reliability, efficiency and security of smart grid
+· Reliability, efficiency and security of smart grids

 · Renewable energy generation and grid connections

-· Social economic and regulatory aspects of a smart grid
+· Socio-economic and regulatory aspects of smart grids

-In doing so, this section aims to provide an inspiring platform for researchers and industrial experts to share their work on smart grids.
+In focusing on these areas, this section aims to provide an inspiring platform for researchers and industrial experts to share their work on smart grids.

 PMCID: coming soon for all published articles

-Smart Grids welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge and Technology and Code.
+Smart Grids welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review and Technology and Code.

 All manuscripts must be submitted directly to the section Smart Grids, where they are peer-reviewed by the Associate and Review Editors of the specialty section.